DKRZ-AIM/HAI-HI-unconference-2023/.github/ISSUE_TEMPLATE/hai_hi_unconference-issue-template.md

 ---

-_Feel free to start a rough description of your idea as a new git issue and discuss with potential collaborators. _
+Feel free to start a rough description of your idea as a new git issue and discuss with potential collaborators.

-_** At the end there should be an abstract addressing the following items.**_
+At the end there should be an abstract addressing the following items.

 # Title

 # Description
-_pointing out, e.g._
+pointing out, e.g.
-    * _Question to be addressed_
+    * Question to be addressed
-    * _Task to be solved_
+    * Task to be solved
-    * _Final outcome or even product, e.g., a blog post, a draft for a white paper, an outline for a software prototype, a list of rules to follow, a list of answers to specific questions_
+    * Final outcome or even product, e.g., a blog post, a draft for a white paper, an outline for a software prototype, a list of rules to follow, a list of answers to specific questions

 # Organizational

 ## Organizer(s)
-_In best case also name a representative.
-Don't forget to add contact information, i.e. email or github ID_
+In best case also name a representative.
+Don't forget to add contact information, i.e. email or github ID

 ## Speakers
-_if applicable_
-_In case the format foresees an introduction, short talks etc._
+if applicable, In case the format foresees an introduction, short talks etc.

 ## Format
-_E.g., talks followed by open discussion, hackathon like format, world café, etc.
+E.g., talks followed by open discussion, hackathon like format, world café, etc.
-You can find a list of common unconference formats [here](http://unconference.net/methods-2/).
-But at the end its up to the organizers_

 ## Timeframe
-_Specify the time you foresee for this session, e.g., 15min, 30min, 1h, ..., up to_ **_3h tbd_**
+Specify the minimal time you foresee for this session, e.g., 30min, 1h, ..., up to 3h

 ## Number of participants
-_Define the minimal number of participants you need to work on the specified task.
+Define the minimal number of participants you need to work on the specified task.
-Is there a limit to the number of people who attend this session?_
+Is there a limit to the number of people who attend this session?